 [the graph is hard to read in a black-and-white printout: adjust]

-Taking all this evidence together, it is fair to say that non-price fixing civil antitrust enforcement is at one of the lowest, if not the lowest, point in the U.S. in the past 100 years.
+Taking all this evidence together, it is fair to say that non-price fixing civil antitrust enforcement is at one of the lowest, if not the lowest, points in the US in the past 100 years.

-This weakening in antitrust enforcement is correlated with a steep increase in market concentration in the American economy, a fall of the labor income share, and increases in markups and corporate profits.
+This weakening in antitrust enforcement is correlated with a steep increase in market concentration in the American economy, a fall in the labor income share, and increases in markups and corporate profits.
 Indeed, there is growing evidence that the production and distribution of goods and services in the U.S. economy has become more concentrated in the last decades.
-This trend was initially identified by Grullon et al. among U.S. publicly traded firms, but later confirmed for all Census firms (Autor et al.) and Covarrubias et al. By using U.S. NETS data, Rossi-Hansberg et al. confirm the increasing trend in concentration at the national level but show that during the same period concentration has decrease at the zip code level.
+This trend was initially identified by Grullon et al. among American publicly traded firms, but later confirmed for all Census firms (Autor et al.) and Covarrubias et al. By using U.S. NETS data, Rossi-Hansberg et al. confirm the increasing trend in concentration at the national level but observe decreasing concentration at the zip code level during the same period.

 As it is well known, rising concentration is not necessarily an indication of growing market power: it could be the result of more efficient firms increasing their market share.
 To address this complication, De Loecker et al. document that the weighted average markup of U.S. Compustat firms has risen from 1.1 in 1980 to 1.6 in 2016.
 These estimates have been challenged by Basu, who argues that they are too high.
-Yet Barkai finds that the profit rate on U.S. value added rose from 2.2 percent in 1984 to 15.7 percent in 2014.
+Yet, Barkai finds that the profit rate on American value added rose from 2.2 percent in 1984 to 15.7 percent in 2014.
 The markup ratio implied by these estimates rises from 1.02 to 1.19 over this period.
 Gutiérrez and Philippon arrive at similar estimates, if we adjust for the fact that they report a markup on firm sales, while Barkai reports a markup on value added.

 Rises in markups and concentration are correlated.
-Gutiérrez and Philippon document that the aggregate Lerner index across all Compustat firms rises in sync with a rise in the Herfindahl Index.
-Grullon et al. find a positive correlation between changes in concentration levels and return-on assets (ROA).
+Gutiérrez and Philippon document that the aggregate Lerner index across all Compustat firms rises with the Herfindahl Index.
+Grullon et al. find a positive correlation between changes in concentration levels and return on assets (ROA).
 When they decompose ROA, they find that the biggest factor behind the higher ROA is higher markups.
 Barkai finds that industries that experience a larger increase in concentration also experience a larger decline in the labor share.
 Industry-level evidence in the market for beer, kidney dialysis, and mobile communication services support the causal interpretation of this correlation.